What does neurotype mean?

 Read the guide →What rejection sensitivity means in everyday life, how it differs from ordinary disappointment, and why the intensity is not a character flaw.

-Read the guide →A grounded look at the contradictions adults describe when both ADHD and autistic traits show up together, written as reflection material rather than a checklist.
+Read the guide →A plain English look at the contradictions adults describe when both ADHD and autistic traits show up together, written as reflection material rather than a checklist.

 Read the guide →